Treatment of bile duct cancer based on the situation

 Other options to help keep the bile duct open include brachytherapy (placing a tube with radioactive pellets inside the bile duct for a short time) and photodynamic therapy (injecting a light-sensitive drug into the blood and then using an endoscope with a special light on the end inside the bile duct).

-It is important to realize that maintaining your quality of life is an important goal.
+Maintaining your quality of life is an important goal.
 Please don’t hesitate to discuss pain, other symptoms, or any quality-of-life concerns with your cancer care team.

 Recurrent bile duct cancer

 In most cases if the cancer comes back after initial treatment, it will not be resectable.
-Treatment will be aimed at trying to control the cancer growth and relieve symptoms, as described above for unresectable cancers.
-In rare cases, if the cancer recurs in the area where it started, surgery to try to completely remove the cancer (and possibly adjuvant therapy) may be an option.
-Because the vast majority of these cancers are not curable, people may want to consider taking part in a clinical trial of newer treatments.
+Treatment will be aimed at controlling the cancer growth and relieving symptoms, as described above for unresectable cancers.
+In rare cases, if the cancer recurs in the area where it started, surgery to try to remove the cancer (and possibly adjuvant therapy) may be an option.
+Because most of these cancers are not curable, people might want to consider taking part in a clinical trial of newer treatments.

-Last Medical Review: 06/14/2012
+Last Medical Review: 11/01/2014

-Last Revised: 06/28/2012
+Last Revised: 01/20/2016